Relativity versus exchange currents in 16O(e,e'p): Results

-Now consider the difficult.
-The $p_{3/2}$ state shown in Figs. \ref{Fig1}(d), (e), and (f) with the $(\left|{\bm q}\right|,\omega)$ = (460 MeV/c, 100 MeV) data of Ref. \cite{SBJ93}.
-The conventional calculation (dotted line) for $R_{L}-\left({\bm q}^{2}/2Q^{2}\right)R_{TT}$ would require a reduction factor of 0.75 while $R_{T}$ and $R_{TL}$ would require enhancement factors of 1.35 and 1.33, respectively.
-This result for $R_{TL}$ is actually better than obtained in Refs. \cite{SBJ93} and \cite{SRW94}.
+Now consider the difficult $p_{3/2}$ state shown in Figs. \ref{Fig1}(d)-\ref{Fig1}(f) with the $(\left|{\bm q}\right|,\omega)$ = (460 MeV/c, 100 MeV) data of Ref. \cite{SBJ93}.
+The conventional calculation (dotted line) for $R_{L}-\left({\bm q}^{2}/2Q^{2}\right)R_{TT}$ would require a reduction factor of 0.75 whereas $R_{T}$ and $R_{TL}$ would require enhancement factors of 1.35 and 1.33, respectively.
+This result for $R_{TL}$ is actually better than obtained in Refs. \cite{SBJ93,SRW94}.
 In fact, the calculated $R_{TL}$ does not stand out as being blatantly in disagreement with the data as it was in those references.
 This shows again the model dependence of these calculations.
 However, to obtain some consistency among the responses, $R_{L}-\left({\bm q}^{2}/2Q^{2}\right)R_{TT}$ must be lowered and/or $R_{T}$ and $R_{TL}$ must be increased.
-Adding MEC does provide some increase in $R_{T}$ and $R_{TL}$, but it is small, and negligible for $R_{L}-\left({\bm q}^{2}/2Q^{2}\right)R_{TT}$.
+Adding MECs does provide some increase in $R_{T}$ and $R_{TL}$, but it is small, and negligible for $R_{L}-\left({\bm q}^{2}/2Q^{2}\right)R_{TT}$.
 However, the inclusion of direct Pauli reduction terms increases $R_{T}$ and $R_{TL}$ and decreases $R_{L}-\left({\bm q}^{2}/2Q^{2}\right)R_{TT}$.
 That is, everything moves in the correct direction.
-The dot-dashed line shows the result of adding both MEC and direct Pauli reduction terms.
+The dot-dashed line shows the result of adding both MECs and direct Pauli reduction terms.
 All cross sections and responses for the $p_{3/2}$ state are too large.
-Figures \ref{Fig5}(d), (e), and (f) show a best fit to $R_{L}-\left({\bm q}^{2}/2Q^{2}\right)R_{TT}$ and $R_{T}$ and the resulting $R_{TL}$ for that reduction factor of 0.71.
+Figures \ref{Fig5}(d) and \ref{Fig5}(e) show a best fit to $R_{L}-\left({\bm q}^{2}/2Q^{2}\right)R_{TT}$ and $R_{T}$ and the resulting $R_{TL}$ for that reduction factor of 0.77 in \ref{Fig5}(f).
 The fitted curve for $R_{L}-\left({\bm q}^{2}/2Q^{2}\right)R_{TT}$ falls somewhat below the data, and the fitted curve for $R_{T}$ falls somewhat above the data.
-The fitted curve for $R_{TL}$ falls somewhat below the data, but not the factors of two and greater found in other calculations with no relativistic corrections \cite{SBJ93,C91,A99}.
+The fitted curve for $R_{TL}$ falls somewhat below the data, but not the factors of 2 and greater found in other calculations with no relativistic corrections \cite{SBJ93,C91,A99}.